martenscs/my-account/README.md

 1. `urn:pingidentity:scope:manage_profile`
    Allows reading and modifying the user's profile attributes.
-   This scope is configured with resource attributes that are defined by the Data Broker's reference app schema.
+   This scope is configured with resource attributes that are defined by the Data Governance Server's reference app schema.
 2. `urn:pingidentity:scope:password_quality_requirements`
    Allows reading the user's account password quality requirements.
 3. `urn:pingidentity:scope:change_password`